The Gentlemen season 2 release date speculation, cast and latest news

 The Gentlemen season 2 release date speculation

-Filming on The Gentlemen season 2 is reportedly set to kick off in spring 2025, meaning a 2026 release date seems likely.
+Filming on The Gentlemen season 2 officially kicked off in May 2025, meaning a 2026 release date seems likely.

 According to Deadline the reason season 2 won't release until at least two years after season 1 is in part due to creator and director Guy Ritchie’s busy schedule.

-The second season was confirmed earlier this month, when Netflix erected a London billboard for The Gentlemen with a huge joint obscuring the message.
+The second season was confirmed when Netflix erected a London billboard for The Gentlemen with a huge joint obscuring the message.

 As it burned down, the message "roll on season 2" eventually appeared.